 It seems like nowadays just about any time you turn on the TV or Radio, within a few minutes, you’re going to find yourself listening to a commercial telling you just how easy and inexpensive it is to qualify for a tradition term life insurance policy with or without a medical exam.

-There is nothing inherently untrue about what these life insurance commercials are claiming, they all seem to leave out or ignore one inconvenient truth about a large percentage of the American population today.
+There is nothing inherently untrue about what these life insurance commercials, they all seem to leave out or ignore one inconvenient truth about a large percentage of the American population today.
 Which is….

-A lot of Americans who are interested in purchasing a life insurance policy are going to be a lot older than the “clients” being portrayed in these commericials.
-Plus it safe to say a many of them will also be carrying a few “extra pounds” and/or taking several prescription medications which these commericals don’t like to talk about as well.
+A lot of Americans who are interested in purchasing a life insurance policy are going to be older than the “clients” being portrayed in these commericials.
+Plus it safe to say a many of them will also be carrying a few “extra pounds” and/or taking several prescription medications which these commericals don’t like to talk abou.

 Which as you can imagine…

 Is going to complicate the process of getting insured and making many of these “types” of commercials irrelevant for you and your family when it comes time to purchasing a traditional life insurance policy.

 Which is why, we wanted to take a moment and discuss the top 21 reasons why an individual might be denied a life insurance policy (or be forced to pay more for their coverage than they were hoping for) and highlight some of the steps you can take to change this outcome in the future.